Peter Breuninger, Founder, CEO and Executive Editor

 Peter Breuninger is a reviewer and organizer for the audio industry.
 Peter is the founder of the Philadelphia Audio Society, the show organizer of the Philadelphia Triode and Music Shows, and has been a senior writer for the top magazines including: The Absolute Sound (TAS), Stereophile, and Listener Magazine.
 Breuninger coined the phrase “the Bugatti of Audio.”
 His recent work includes 2011 TAS cover articles; Ayon Audio, the MBL 101E MKII and in TAS February 2012, the YG Acoustics cover article, state-of-the-art, Anat Professional Signature.
 Breuninger is one of the world’s leading audio reviewers.

 Terry Eringi, Exec.
-Producer, Video Production Editor, Reviewer
+Producer, Senior Editor, Reviewer

 Danon Han Hong Den, Executive Equipment Reviewer